arduino/docs-content/content/hardware/09.kits/maker/discovery-bundle/tutorials/matter-smart-thermostat/matter-smart-thermostat.md

 ---

-*Google Home is a trademark of Google LLC.
-Amazon Alexa is a trademark of Amazon.com, Inc. HomeKit is a trademark of Apple Inc.*
+*legal side note: Google Home is a trademark of Google LLC. - Amazon Alexa is a trademark of Amazon.com, Inc. - HomeKit is a trademark of Apple Inc.*